The NSW Doctors Orchestra

 Details were featured in the Limelight magazine September 2017

-PLAYERS Follow this link to the REGISTRATION FORM
+For PLAYERS invited to register late Follow this link to the REGISTRATION FORM

-Rehearsals: 9am - 5pm on Sat 5th May, Sun 6th May and Sat 19th May - venue to be confirmed
+Rehearsals: 9am - 5pm on Sat 5th May, Sun 6th May and Sat 19th May - Abbotsleigh School, Wahroonga

 Concert day: Sun 20th May, from 9:30 am at the Concourse Concert Hall, Chatswood

-Our rehearsal venue in recent years has been Abbotsleigh School in Wahroonga, 1666 Pacific Highway (Corner of Ada Ave).
+Our rehearsal venue is Abbotsleigh School in Wahroonga, 1666 Pacific Highway (Corner of Ada Ave).
 This is one block from Wahroonga station and many shops, cafes, bakeries and supermarket, ideal for lunchtimes.
 Undercover parking will be provided, and access from the carpark is one short flight of stairs.
 Details and map will follow to registrants attending rehearsals on Sat 5th May, Sunday 6th May and Sat 19th May.

 This is the link to a map of the school’s position.

 Tickets: Adults: $49, Concession $38, Child $28, Family: $102